-1. Methods

-- (a) Explain the theory for each of the 3 controllers (workspace velocity, jointspace velocity, jointspace torque).
-Make sure to write the equations you derive for each controller and the reasoning behind your math. (~1 column) - (b) Explain the tuning procedure for each controller and state your final gain values, optional: include 1 figure per controller to supplement explanation (~1 column)

-2. Experimental Results
+- 1. Methods - (a) Explain the theory for each of the 3 controllers (workspace velocity, jointspace velocity, jointspace torque).
+Make sure to write the equations you derive for each controller and the reasoning behind your math. - (b) Explain the tuning procedure for your chosen controller and state your final gain values, optional: include 1 figure per controller to supplement explanation - 2.
+Experimental Results

-For each control method:
+For your chosen control method:

 - (a) Explain your experimental design.
 What experiments did you run?
-(In this case, running the line, circle, random trajectories) Did you have a control group?
-If yes, what was the control group? (~1/2 1 column) - (b) Plot the experimental results.
+Did you have a control group?
+If yes, what was the control group? - (b) Plot the experimental results.
 Include plots with self-explanatory captions for each experiment.
-Your plots should compare the desired and true end-effector position and velocity as a function of time for each of the trajectories (including visual servoing).
-Describe and explain any differences that you see. - (c) Compare and contrast the controller with MoveIt!.
-Consider the speed and accuracy of the controller.
-Consider what kinds of tasks each controller performs well on, supporting your analysis with plots where applicable. (~1-2 columns).
-Which controllers work the best/worst, why? - (d) Provide any other plots, tables, numbers, or videos you think would be valuable. - 3.
-(Grad Students) Show plots with captions comparing the desired and true end effector position and velocity as a function of time for visual servoing with the controller of your choice.
+Your plots should compare the desired and true end-effector position and velocity as a function of time.
+Describe and explain any differences that you see. - (c) Show plot(s) with captions comparing the desired and true end effector position and velocity as a function of time for visual servoing with the controller of your choice.
+It would be helpful to show multiple trials to ensure your results are consistent.
 Why did you choose to use this controller?
 How well did it perform?
-Describe and explain the behavior that is occurring in the plots. - 4.
-Applications: For each control method, give one application where you think the method best applies. (~1 column) - 5.
+Describe and explain the behavior that is occurring in the plots. - 3.
+Applications: Give a few examples of applications where you think visual servoing can be applied. - 4.
 Bibliography: A bibliography section citing any resources you used.
 This should include any resources you used from outside of this class to help you better understand the concepts needed for this project.
-Please use the IEEE citation format (https://pitt.libguides.com/citationhelp/ieee).
+Please use the IEEE citation format (https://pitt.libguides.com/citationhelp/ieee). - 5.
+Appendix - (a) GitHub Link: Provide the link to your GitHub repo.
+We will be able to see any changes you push to your assignment repository. - (b) Videos of your implementation of visual servoing working on the robot for any one controller.
+Please edit all your videos into a single video no longer than 2 minutes in runtime (you may speed your videos as long as you report your speedup factor on screen).
+Provide the link to your video in the report.